instancio/instancio/website/docs/user-guide.md

 !!! info "The `allXxx()` methods such as `allInts()`, are available for all core types."

-All of the above methods return the {{SelectorGroup}} type, a container for one or more {{Selector}}s.
+The above methods return either an instance of {{Selector}} or {{SelectorGroup}} type.
+The latter is a container combining multiple {{Selector}}s.
-For example, `Select.field()` methods both return a group containing a single selector, the one targeting the specified field.
+For example, to ignore certain values, we can specify them individually as follows:

 ``` java linenums="1" title="Examples of using selectors"
 Person person = Instancio.of(Person.class)